mchenggit/kabanero-event/architecture/README.md

 **TBD:** Still need to work out the details.
 The name of the topic is "ImageRpository".
 The attributes of the event are:
-- repositoryType: type of image repository
+- repositoryType: type of image repository.
+Currently `docker`.
+- eventName: name of the event
+      - `tagged`: an image has been tagged
+      - `pushed`: new image has been pushed.
+      - `updated`: Image updated with a new SHA
-- repositoryLocation  location of the repository
+- repositoryLocation  location of the image
 - imageName: name of the image
-- eventName: name of the event
 - eventData: The actual JSON object associated with the event, or a mapping of the original data to JSON if the original data is not JSON

-Supported repositoryType: `Docker`

-Supported eventName:
- - `tag`: an image has been tagged.
- - `push`: An image has been pushed.
+    - for docker, at least SHA for the image.